onefoursix/sdc-k8s-deployment-with-custom-config/README.md

       configMap:
         name: sdc-properties

-And add a Volume Mount to the SDC container, to overwrite the <code>sdc.properties</code> file:
+Add a Volume Mount to the SDC container, to overwrite the <code>sdc.properties</code> file:

     volumeMounts:
     - name: sdc-properties
       mountPath: /etc/sdc/sdc.properties
       subPath: sdc.properties

-See Example 3's [sdc.yaml](https://github.com/onefoursix/sdc-k8s-deployment-with-custom-config/tree/master/Example-3/sdc.yaml) for the full deployment manifest.
+See Example 3's [sdc.yaml](https://github.com/streamsets/sdc-k8s-deployment-with-custom-config/tree/master/Example-3/sdc.yaml) for the full deployment manifest.

 ### Example 4: Loading static and dynamic <code>sdc.properties</code> from separate ConfigMaps

-This example splits the monolithic <code>sdc.properties</code> file used in Example 3 into two configMaps: one for properties that rarely if ever change (and that can be broadly reused across multiple deployments), and one for dynamic properties targeted for a specific deployment.
+This example splits the monolithic <code>sdc.properties</code> file used in Example 3 into two configMaps: one for properties loaded from a file that rarely if ever change (and that can be reused across multiple deployments), and one for dynamic properties targeted for a specific deployment that can be edited inline within a manifest.

 Similar to Example 3, start by copying a clean <code>sdc.properties</code> file to a local working directory.